Minor in possession

 What is minor in possession?

-• When a person age 13–17 signs a diversion agreement or is convicted of possession of alcohol.
+• Possession of alcohol.
 (Age is determined by the incident date.)

-• When a person under age 18 pleads guilty or is found guilty of illegal possession of a firearm while in a vehicle.
+• Pleads guilty or is found guilty of illegal possession of a firearm while in a vehicle.

-• When a person under age 18 commits any offense while armed with a firearm in which a motor vehicle served an integral function.
+• Commits any offense while armed with a firearm in which a motor vehicle served an integral function.

-• revoke your driver license.
+• Revoke your driver license.

-• mail you a letter that:
+• Mail you a letter that:

-• explains the revocation.
+• Explains the revocation.

-• lists options you have for reinstating your license early.
+• Lists options you have for reinstating your license early.

-• includes a form to appeal the revocation.
+• Includes a form to appeal the revocation.

 What happens when my driver license is revoked for minor in possession?

-Washington driver license
+If you have a Washington driver license

 Driver Records